-- a.
+- Yes = 2 No = 0 Needs Improvement = 1 - a.
 Operator procedures for determining if exposed cast iron pipe was examined for evidence of graphitization and if necessary remedial action was taken; - b.
 Operator procedures for surveillance of cast iron pipelines, including appropriate action resulting from tracking circumferential cracking failures, study of leakage history, or other unusual operating maintenance condition?
 (Note: See GPTC Appendix G-18 for guidance); - c.
-Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21: - d.
+Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21; - d.
 Operator records of previous accidents and failures including reported thirdparty damage and leak response to ensure appropriate operator response as required by 192.617; - e.
 Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies; - f.
 Operator procedures for considering low pressure distribution systems in threat analysis? - g.
 Operator compliance with state and federal regulations for regulators located inside buildings?

-The NMPRC has an Addendum sheet on the inspection form which include NTSB and ADB questions.
+The NMPRC has an Addendum sheet on the inspection form which include NTSB and ADB questions they are updating to be current.

-Did the State verify Operators took appropriate action regarding advisory bulletins issued 1 since the last evaluation?
+6 Did the State verify Operators took appropriate action regarding advisory bulletins issued 1 since the last evaluation?
 (Advisory Bulletins Current Year)

-The NMPRC has an Addendum sheet as part of their inspection form which includes NTSB and ADB questions.
+The NMPRC has an Addendum sheet on the inspection form which include NTSB and ADB questions they are updating to be current.